datacamp/sqlwhat/docs/articles/tutorial.rst

   Notice how for the last example here, all functions in the AST-based SCT chain passed.
   In this case, the more generic message is still thrown in the end.

+Have a look at the glossary for more examples of SCTs that nicely combine these two families of SCT functions.

 For other guidelines on writing good SCTs, check out the 'How to write good SCTs' section on DataCamp's `general SCT documentation page <https://authoring.datacamp.com/courses/exercises/technical-details/sct.html>`_.